deprecated-packages/symplify/packages/phpstan-php-config/README.md

 <br>

+## Report Issues

+In case you are experiencing a bug or want to request a new feature head over to the [Symplify monorepo issue tracker](https://github.com/symplify/symplify/issues)

 ## Contribute

-The sources of this package are contained in the symplify monorepo.
-We welcome contributions for this package at [symplify/symplify](https://github.com/symplify/symplify).
+The sources of this package are contained in the Symplify monorepo.
+We welcome contributions for this package on [symplify/symplify](https://github.com/symplify/symplify).